greatlog/UnpairedSR/README.md

 The datasets in NTIRE2017 and NTIRE2018 can be downloaded from [here](https://data.vision.ee.ethz.ch/cvl/DIV2K/).
 The datasets in NTIRE2020 can be downloaded from the [competition site](https://competitions.codalab.org/competitions/22220).

 ## Start up
-We provide the [checkpoints](https://pan.baidu.com/s/1Ju8szYbK4CmEpYac-wUs4g?pwd=qfe5)(password: qfe5) trained for the track2 of NTIRE2020.
+We provide the [checkpoints](https://pan.baidu.com/s/1BcYcX0yCS-3-6XqT4BgYAQ?pwd=ovmw)(password: ovmw) trained for the track2 of NTIRE2020.
 To get a quick start:

 ```bash
 cd codes/config/PDM-SR/